Trump calls for ceasefire in Turkey's Syria strikes, pledges sanctions | DW | 14.10.2019

-US President Donald Trump called for an immediate ceasefire in Turkey's strikes against Kurds in Syria after threatening sanctions against Turkish officials.
+US President Donald Trump has called for an immediate halt to Turkey's strikes against Kurds in Syria, after threatening sanctions against Turkish officials.
 Vice President Mike Pence is set to lead a mediation effort.

-According to Pence, US President Donald Trump talked to his Turkish colleague Recep Tayyip Erdogan and urged an immediate end to Turkey's military push against Kurdish forces in Syria.
+Trump "communicated to him very clearly" that the US wanted Turkey to "stop the invasion, implement an immediate ceasefire and to begin to negotiate with Kurdish forces" to stop the violence in Syria, according to Pence.

-"The United States of America did not give a green light for Turkey to invade Syria," Pence told reporter in front of the White House on Monday.
+"The United States of America did not give a green light for Turkey to invade Syria," Pence told reporters in front of the White House.

-Pence also said he would be traveling to the Middle East to lead a mediation effort.

 Trump says Ankara is 'threatening peace'

-Earlier on Monday, Trump has slammed Turkey's actions in Syria as "dangerous" and warned that "targeting of ethnic or religious minorities is unacceptable."
+Earlier, Trump slammed Turkey's actions in Syria as "dangerous" and warned that "targeting of ethnic or religious minorities is unacceptable."

-"Turkey's military offensive is endangering civilians and threatening peace, security, and stability in the region," he said in a statement posted to Twitter on Monday.
+"Turkey's military offensive is endangering civilians and threatening peace, security, and stability in the region," he said in a statement posted to Twitter.

 Trump's reaction comes just over a week after he ordered US troops to withdraw from the Kurdish-populated areas in northeast Syria.
 Days later, Turkey began moving troops across the border and launched its campaign against the Kurdish YPG militia, which Ankara believes to be a terrorist organization.